What Is a ‘Ponytail Facelift’?

 A middle aged woman pleased with her ponytail facelift.

 As with most marketing phrases used to describe cosmetic surgery procedures, the ponytail facelift tries to convey a mental image to help patients understand what the technique involves.
-In this case, the method is meant to create results that resemble what patients would look like when pulling their hair into a ponytail.
+In this case, the method is meant to create results that resemble what patients would look like when pulling their hair into a tight, high ponytail.

-What is the ponytail facelift technique?
+What is a ponytail facelift?

 The technique is designed to produce results similar to a facelift without the incisions that are used for traditional facelift procedures.
 This is another reason for the name—patients theoretically can wear their hair in a ponytail without worrying about visible scars.
 This lack of noticeable scarring is what gets the attention of people considering facelift surgery.